 In some cases, an injury may cause you to spend a significant amount of time away from work to attend appointments or prevent you from working entirely.
 Compensation can help cover part of your lost wages and/or loss of earning capacity.

 In addition to the financial costs that resulted from your injuries, you may be compensated for the mental and emotional anguish your accident caused you to suffer.
 Determining an exact amount for pain and suffering can be difficult and is done by evaluating the impact your accident has had on your daily life.

 We understand that compensation can’t change the damage that has been done.
 However, it can alleviate some of the costs and help you begin to move forward.
 Keep in mind that every accident case is unique and results will depend on the specific details of your case.
 In order to calculate how much you may be able to receive, our team of Spanish Fort personal injury lawyers will need to first review your case.

 Every state has laws that govern personal injury claims.
 For this reason, it’s important to be aware of the laws that apply in the state of Alabama.
 Our team has listed three laws, in particular, that can have a major effect on your claim:

 Statute of Limitations

-The statute of limitations dictates the amount of time an injured victim has to file a lawsuit in order to seek compensation for damages.
-In the state of Alabama, victims have exactly two years from the date that their injuries occurred.
+The statute of limitations dictates the amount of time an injured person has to file a lawsuit in order to seek compensation for damages.
+In the state of Alabama, you have exactly two years from the date that their injuries occurred.
 Failing to file within the strict deadline can result in little to no compensation.

 Pure Contributory Negligence Laws